 Your dental implants should be placed by an oral and maxillofacial surgeon.
 Our oral and maxillofacial surgeon (OMS), Dr. Matthew Hilmi, has the advanced specialized education and training in the complexities of the bone, skin, muscles, and nerves involved, to ensure you get the best possible results in your dental implant case.
-Dr. Matthew Hilmi has been placing dental implants in Kingston, NY for nearly two decades; he has successfully treated thousands of implant cases during that period of time.
+Dr. Matthew Hilmi has been placing dental implants for over two decades; he has successfully treated thousands of implant cases during that period.

 Dental implants are a permanent and aesthetic solution to replace missing or extracted teeth.
 They are better than other alternatives like dental bridges because adjacent teeth do not need to be "prepared" to place the new tooth.

 The completed implant process is performed over the course of several months.
 The first part of the process is to insert the implant itself, where a "screw" is placed into the jawbone.
 An incision is made in the gum tissue so that the implant can be placed securely.
 Several implants might be placed at once depending on your treatment plan.
 After the implants are placed the gums tissues are sutured (stitched).

 The implant must be allowed about three to six months to heal, and during this time the jawbone will form around the implant in a process called osseointegration.
 During this healing time your dentist can place temporary crowns so that you can eat, speak, and confidently smile.